-Long-term Sending Resources
+Long-term Sending

 Most churches that send a member oversees as a missionary only send one missionary during any generation of that church’s life.
 If every church sent one missionary to an unreached people group during each generation of its life, we could see the term “unreached people group” become obsolete.